 The helmeted guinea fowl population is adversely affected by both anthropogenic and environmental factors.
 The species population is under threat of man's interference in the form agricultural activities and hunting of the species for meat.
-The protection of the species habitat through demarcation and fencing can ensure the protection of the species and increase its population as well.
+The low numbers and population density recorded are indicative of depleted and disturbed habitats.
+The protection of the species habitat through demarcation and fencing can ensure the protection of the species and increase its population, restore its habitat and influence the ecosystem positively.